abhi-simform/react-antd-styled/README.md

-This is a NextJS + Ant Design + Styled Components boilerplate.
+This is a React + Ant Design + Styled Components boilerplate.

 ## Getting Started